To prevent the spread of COVID-19, you may be required to self-isolate or self-quarantine.

 - you have tested positive for COVID-19

-During the 14 days you must stay at home (or in your hotel room if required) and not leave unless you need to seek urgent medical care.
+During the quarantine period you must stay at home (or in your hotel room if required) and not leave unless you need to seek urgent medical care.

 See Self-isolation and quarantine advice from SA Health for instructions on how and where to self-isolate.